Welcome to Springfield Road Surgery

 ** Covid 19 Vaccine **

-We have received a small number of Covid-19 vaccine and a member of staff will be contacting eligible patients by telephone
+We have received a small number of Covid-19 vaccine and a member of staff will be contacting ELIGIBLE patients

 The practice is receiving an extremely high number of calls with queries relating to appointments for the vaccine.
 Please wait until contacted by the Practice to be offered an appointment.